Review: The Context for Meditating on the False “Me”

 Refuting Impossible Ways of Existing of “Me” and of All Phenomena

-Now, when you have meditated and become very familiar with both of these – the refutation of “me” first and then of all phenomena – then the order gets reversed but not to start with.
-Then you refute the impossible way of existing of the aggregates, of what you’re experiencing; and then the “me” who is experiencing that.
-But that is the second level of meditation and this is the problem: people skip the initial levels, just as in lam-rim they skip over the initial and intermediate levels and think, 'That’s not so important, let’s just get to the advanced one because I’m such a special person, I’m so advanced.'
-So it is really really important, if we're taking our spiritual development seriously, to do it in the stages, the way that it has been outlined.
-It has been outlined in these progressive stages that build one on the next.
-Why?
-Because it works.
+Now, when we have meditated and become very familiar with both of these – the refutation of “me” first and then all phenomena – then the order gets reversed but not to start with.
+We refute the impossible way of existing of the aggregates, of what we’re experiencing and then the “me” who is experiencing that.
+However, that is the second level of meditation, and this is the problem: people skip the initial levels, just as in the lam-rim, they skip over the initial and intermediate levels and think, “That’s not so important, let’s just get to the advanced one because I’m such a special person, I’m so advanced.”
+It is really, really important if we’re taking our spiritual development seriously, to do it in the stages, the way that it has been outlined.
+It has been outlined in these progressive stages that build one upon the next.
+This is how it works.

 The Relationship between The Self and What We Are Experiencing

-Now, we saw that we need to understand the relationship between the self and what we are experiencing; and what we are experiencing in each moment is made up of five aggregates.
+We saw that we need to understand the relationship between the self and what we are experiencing, and what we are experiencing in each moment is made up of five aggregates.
 The aggregates are just a conceptual framework for organizing all the various components of each moment of our experience.
-They don’t exist in some boxes up somewhere; these are just conceptual categories.
-And this is only are talking about the non-static phenomena – things that change that make up each moment of our experience.
-In each moment there’s going to be at least one if not more members of these five sets.
-They’re like a set, a mathematical set; but don’t think that they are sitting somewhere in my head in five different compartments and then one is going to come out and then go back in, so they’re just sitting there and waiting.
+They don’t exist in some boxes somewhere; these are just conceptual categories.
+The five aggregates scheme is only talking about the nonstatic phenomena, things that change that make up each moment of our experience.
+In each moment, there’s going to be at least one if not more members of each of these five sets.
+They’re like a set, a mathematical set; however, don’t think that they are sitting somewhere in the head in five different compartments, and then one is going to come out and then go back in, so they’re just sitting there and waiting.
 It’s not like that.

-We have forms of physical phenomenon; sights, sounds, smells, tastes, physical sensations; subtle forms that only appear to mental consciousness like in dreams or visualizations; and the sensors – the photo-sensitive cells of the eyes, sound-sensitive cells of the ear, and so on.
-If we change the traditional order of presentation to make it a little bit easier, then there is a consciousness, primary consciousness, which is just aware of the essential nature of what something is – that it is a sight or a sound or a smell.
+We have forms of physical phenomena: sights, sounds, smells, tastes, physical sensations, subtle forms that only appear to mental consciousness like in dreams or visualizations; we have the sensors, the photosensitive cells of the eyes, sound-sensitive cells of the ear and so on.
+If we change the traditional order of presentation to make it a little bit easier, then there is a consciousness, primary consciousness, which is just aware of the essential nature of what something is, that it is a sight or a sound or a smell.

-There is distinguishing – that’s usually called "recognition" but that is not precise.
-It’s distinguishing; you distinguish some sort of characteristic feature within a whole sense field, for instance, so that you can focus on this particular object in that sense field as distinguished from everything else in the sense field.
+There is distinguishing, which is usually called “recognition,” but that is not precise.
+It’s distinguishing; we distinguish some sort of characteristic feature within a whole sense field, for instance, so that we can focus on this particular object in that sense field as distinguished from everything else in the sense field.
 Otherwise, for sight, it’s just either pixels or colored shapes.
-Without distinguishing you wouldn’t be able to cognize any objects.
+Without distinguishing, we wouldn’t be able to cognize any objects.

-Then there is feeling.
-Feeling is a level of happiness, of how you experience that object – some level of happy or unhappy on a big spectrum.
-It is one of the primary ways or forms in which karma ripens in terms of how you experience objects – some level of happiness or unhappiness.
+Then, there is feeling.
+Feeling is a level of happiness, of how we experience that object – some level of happiness or unhappiness on a big spectrum.
+It is one of the primary ways or forms in which karma ripens in terms of how we experience objects, some level of happiness or unhappiness.

-Then there are other affecting variable, which is everything else that is going to contribute to the mechanical processing of how you are aware of something.
-So, attention, concentration – all these sort of things; and then all the emotions, both positive and negative.
+Then, there are other affecting variables, which includes everything else that is going to contribute to the mechanical processing of how we are aware of something – attention, concentration, all these sorts of things, and then all the emotions, both positive and negative.

-So we’re talking about the relationship of the “me” – which is also in that aggregate of other affecting variables – its relationship with the rest of the aggregates.
-And the way in which we did this meditation or do this meditation is focusing on the body – that’s the aggregate of forms – with the understanding that it is true suffering – the first noble truth.
-Then we focus on the feelings – the aggregate of feelings – with the understanding of it being the true origin of sufferings.
-Then we focus on the mind – that’s the aggregate of consciousness – and we understand that as representing the true stopping of suffering.
+We’re talking about the relationship of the “me” (which is also in that aggregate of other affecting variables) with the rest of the aggregates.
+The way in which we do this meditation is focusing on the body – that’s the aggregate of forms – with the understanding that it is true suffering – the first noble truth.
+Then, we focus on the feelings – the aggregate of feelings – with the understanding of it being the true origin of sufferings.
+Then, we focus on the mind – that’s the aggregate of consciousness – and we understand that represents the true stopping of suffering.

-Then we focus on discriminating awareness.
+Next, we focus on discriminating awareness.
 The definition of discriminating awareness is that it adds certainty to distinguishing.
-Distinguishing is 'It’s this and not that;' discriminating awareness adds certainty: 'It definitely is this and not that.'
-So, this is the aggregate of distinguishing and the aggregate of other affecting variables because discriminating awareness is one of those.
+Distinguishing is “it’s this and not that.”
+Discriminating awareness adds certainty: “It definitely is this and not that.”
+This is the aggregate of distinguishing and the aggregate of other affecting variables because discriminating awareness is one of the affecting variables.

-And we focus on this discriminating awareness as representing true pathway leading to a true stopping.
+We focus on this discriminating awareness as representing the true pathway leading to a true stopping.

-So, we have shuffled together five aggregates, four noble truths, and the four placements of close mindfulness.
-That is the meditation, and in that meditation what we’re focusing on is the actual content of this.
-So conventionally what it is; 'It’s this aggregate and this noble truth and has this characteristic," because the noble truth each have four characteristics of what it is, four distinguishing features that you can distinguish; and four that aren’t there, because when you know what something is definitely then you also know what it is not.
-This is a dog; it’s not a cat.
-So, what are the actual distinguishing characteristics and what it isn’t.
+We have shuffled together the five aggregates, the four noble truths and the four placements of close mindfulness.
+That is the meditation, and in that meditation what we’re focusing on are four members of our aggregates, one by one, and each as exemplifying one of the four noble truths and as having four characteristics.
+So, conventionally, what each aggregate is.
+“It’s this noble truth and has this and that characteristic,” because the noble truths each have four characteristics of what it is, four distinguishing features that we can distinguish; and four that aren’t there, because when we know what something definitely is, then we also know what it is not.
+For instance, this is a dog; it’s not a cat.
+Now let’s take a look at what are the actual distinguishing characteristics and what they are not.

 Bringing Emptiness (Voidness) into the Analysis

-So, we can focus on what is the content here – what aggregate, what noble truths, what characteristic features – that’s just the simple placement of close mindfulness.
-Or in addition, we focus on some aspect of voidness of this aggregate and noble truth.
-So first the voidness of the self who is experiencing it.
-That would be in terms of these three levels about the self – impossible ways of existing.
-Then we would go onto understanding and analyzing the voidness of content here – the aggregate or the noble truth, or combination of aggregate understood as the noble truth.
+We can focus on each aggregate merely in terms of which noble truth it exemplifies and what characteristic features it has – that’s just the simple placement of close mindfulness.
+In addition, we can focus on some aspects of the voidness of this aggregate and the noble truth.
+First, the voidness of the self who is experiencing it, and that would be in terms of these three levels about the self, the impossible ways of existing.
+Then, we would go on to understanding and analyzing the voidness of the aggregates or the noble truth, or the combination of aggregate understood as the noble truth.
 That’s done through the four gateways to liberation.
-(It’s important to know all of this so that you have some idea of what actually you need to do.)
+It’s important to know all of this so that we have some idea of what we actually need to do.

-So the actual voidness of the aggregate or of the noble truth – it’s made of parts and so on; it is not some sort of solid existing thing.
-Then the voidness in terms of cause.
-In cause and effect we have true suffering and the true cause of suffering.
-It’s not that the cause is sitting inside of the result and waiting to pop out.
-Or in the true stopping – the purity of the mind – enlightenment is already sitting there, or the cause – that understanding – is already sitting there and it just has to pop out, or that it will happen from no cause.
-So you have to understand the voidness of causality.
+First is the voidness of the aggregate or the noble truth – each aggregate is made of parts and is not some sort of solid existing thing.
+Then, it’s the voidness in terms of cause.
+In cause and effect, we have true suffering and the true cause of suffering.
+It’s not that the cause is sitting inside the result waiting to pop out, or in the true stopping – the purity of the mind – that enlightenment is already sitting there, or the cause – that understanding – is already sitting there, and it just has to pop out, or that it will happen from no cause.
+We have to understand the voidness of causality.

-And then the voidness in terms of result.
-The results – liberation or enlightenment – doesn’t first exist as a nothing and then becomes a something.
+Then, the voidness in terms of result.
+The results – liberation or enlightenment – don’t first exist as a nothing and then become a something.
 How can a nothing become a something?
-And it’s not already existing as something; then it doesn’t have to come about.
-The result can’t already be existing before it happens, otherwise how could it happen?
+It’s not already existing as something; then, it doesn’t have to come about.
+The result can’t already be existing before it happens; otherwise, how could it happen?
 It’s already happened.
-So you understand the voidness in terms of result, in terms of the four noble truths.
+We understand the voidness in terms of result, in terms of the four noble truths.

-And then the voidness of the three spheres involved: the self who is attaining this, what it is that you are understanding or attaining, and the whole process of how it happens.
-We can focus then, in this meditation, on just what the aggregates and noble truths are; or the voidness of the self experiencing it in terms of three levels; or the voidness of the object here in terms of the four gateways to liberation.
-And having already analyzed and understood this, then we can focus on it with just shamatha – stilled and settled state of mind; or a combination of shamatha and vipashyana – vipashyana is an exceptionally perceptive state of mind.
-That is what we do to start with, with unlabored determination to be free, or in addition unlabored bodhichitta that is behind the mind that is meditating on this with either shamatha or working to attain shamatha and working to combine it with vipashyana.
+Next, the voidness of the three spheres involved: the self who is attaining this, what it is that we are understanding or attaining, and the whole process of how it happens.
+We can focus, then, in this meditation, just on what the aggregates and noble truths are, or the voidness of the self that is experiencing them in terms of the three levels, or the voidness of the object here in terms of the four gateways to liberation.
+Having already analyzed and understood this, then we can focus on it with just shamatha, a stilled and settled state of mind, or a combination of shamatha and vipashyana – vipashyana is an exceptionally perceptive state of mind.
+That is what we do to start with, with unlabored determination to be free, or in addition, unlabored bodhichitta that is behind the mind that is meditating on this with either shamatha or working to attain shamatha and working to combine it with vipashyana.

-So that’s what we’re doing on the first of these five paths.
-You got it?
+To sum up, that’s what we’re doing on the first of these five paths.
 It is quite a package, isn’t it?
-But what we’re doing now is trying to gather the pieces that need to be put together here and all the things that we need to understand in order to even develop this determination to be free, like the twelve links of dependent arising – you have to really understand that, etc. And not only intellectually be able to put all the pieces of this puzzle together, but in our experience of practice, of meditation, repeating over and over again so that it really becomes familiar and becomes part of us, to be able to actually put it together in experience.
+Nonetheless, what we’re doing now is trying to gather the pieces that need to be put together here and all the things that we need to understand in order to even develop this determination to be free, like the twelve links of dependent arising; we have to really understand that, not only intellectually to be able to put all the pieces of this puzzle together, but also in our experience of practice, of meditation, repeating over and over again so that it really becomes familiar and part of us.
+We need to be able to actually put it together in experience.

 Virya